Skip to main content

 Wild encounters

 In Tasmania, evolution took a few detours, resulting in a fascinating cast of characters found nowhere else – like the Tasmanian devil, whose nocturnal growls at Cradle Mountain-Lake St Clair National Park will keep you on your toes.
-For the softer side of nature, meet the friendly wombats of Maria Island.
-Then visit Narawntapu National Park, where wallabies and pademelons graze on grassy plains.
+For a walk on nature's softer side, meet the friendly waddling wombats of Maria Island.
+Or visit Narawntapu National Park, where wallabies and pademelons graze on grassy plains.

 Animal sanctuaries

 Much of Tasmania’s wildlife is nocturnal, but you can guarantee an encounter with a furry friend at Bonorong Wildlife Sanctuary.
-A sanctuary focused on rescue and rehabilitation, here you can come face-to-face with Tasmania’s fauna including Tasmanian devils.
-Similar experiences abound across the island at East Coast Natureworld, Tasmanian Devil Unzoo, and Devils @ Cradle.
-The Tasmania wildlife game is strong.
+A sanctuary all about rescue and rehabilitation, here you can come face-to-face with Tasmania’s cheeky and unique fauna, including wombats, quolls and the tiny but mighty Tasmanian devil.
+Similar devilish fun awaits across the island at East Coast Natureworld, Tasmanian Devil Unzoo, and Devils @ Cradle.

 Sea life

-Dive into Tasmania’s pristine marine playgrounds, where giant kelp forests shelter a bustling underwater world.
+Explore Tasmania’s pristine marine playgrounds, where giant kelp forests shelter a lively underwater world.
+There's plenty of coastline to choose from.
 Embark on a boat tour with Pennicott Wilderness Journeys for a look at wild coastlines and potential encounters with seals, dolphins, migrating whales and a chorus of seabirds.
-See adorable little penguins with Bicheno Penguin Tours and Low Head Penguin Tours, or go snorkelling and diving to meet the marine residents on their turf.
+See adorable little penguins (they really are that little) waddling ashore to their burrows with Bicheno Penguin Tours and Low Head Penguin Tours, or go snorkelling and diving to meet the marine residents on their turf.
+Remember, before you take the plunge: Tasmania’s weather can change quickly – always check conditions and forecasts before diving or snorkelling.
+There’s safety in numbers, so go with others and let someone know where you’re going and when you’re planning to be back.
+And the safest way to enjoy Tasmania's underwater world is with an accredited local guide or tour.

 A large, jet-powered boat with passengers in red coats rounds a rocky outcrop where seals bath in the sun.